AmelOsman/SOC-Lab/01_SOC-Foundation/README.md

 ## Next Phase

-Phase 2 expands this lab into a full enterprise environment including domain-joined endpoints, credential attacks, lateral movement detection, and detection engineering.
+Phase 2 expands this lab into a more advanced enterprise detection environment with domain-connected systems, credential attack scenarios, lateral movement detection, and deeper detection engineering workflows.

-This phase establishes the technical foundation for enterprise-level detection engineering and blue team operations.
+This phase builds the foundation for enterprise-level SOC operations, blue team analysis, and detection engineering practice.